HungDo1291/CodeForFrankfurt/README.md

 # CodeForFrankfurt
 Monitor Air Quality around Frankfurt.

-Input is a json file that contains sensor position, and 2 values of dust particle.
+Input is a json file that contains the position of sensors and the level of dangerous particles.

 The code use Leaflet.js map visualization, with marker cluster plugin.